This article has been updated, originally published in 2013.

 Egypt had been the major power in the region prior to the ascendancy of Assyria.
 And long before the children of Abraham had settled in the promised land they had relied on the Egyptians for support during a time of famine.
 It was God’s provision for them.
 But this time was different.
 Looking to the Egyptians for help during the calamity would indicate that the Israelites lacked faith in Jehovah.
 So, God determined to allow the calamity to come upon them in order to purge evildoers from among his people.

 The present world is nearing a similar situation.
-Since the pilgrims and other Europeans came to America it has proven to be a place of refuge, providing a certain level of prosperity and freedom.
+Since the English pilgrims and other Europeans came to America to escape oppressive kings and popes it has proven to be a place of refuge, providing a certain level of prosperity and freedom unattainable in Europe.
+The freedoms enshrined in the Bill of Rights provided the perfect environment.
 No doubt that is why Jehovah began to anoint individuals and gather them around C.T.
 Russell in America back in the closing years of the 19th century.
 Even during the world wars that ravaged Europe, America was a safe haven.
 And Jehovah’s Witnesses have certainly benefited from the political stability and legal protections that are the foundation of the nation.
 But all that is going to change when the modern “Egypt” is overthrown.

-That question is all the more relevant given the Society’s established pattern of compromise.
-For instance, back when Hitler and the Nazis came to power there were an extraordinary number of active Jehovah’s Witnesses in Germany – about 20,000, which was about the same number of Bible Students worldwide a decade before, after the big shakeout.
+That question is all the more relevant given the Watchtower’s established pattern of compromise.
+For instance, back when Hitler and the Nazis came to power there was an extraordinary number of active Jehovah’s Witnesses in Germany —about 20,000, which was about the same number of Bible Students worldwide a decade before, after the big shakeout during the First World War.
 But when Hitler banned the work and closed down the branch office J.F.
 Rutherford published a so-called Declaration of Facts, shamefully attempting to placate Hitler by asserting that Jehovah’s Witnesses shared the Nazis’ distrust of the Jews and the oppressive Anglo-American Empire, and he praised the high ideals of the Nazi party!